Florida man fires into Instacart driver's car after it mistakenly turned onto his property

 "I contacted the Davie Police Department to request a full investigation," Pryor said Friday, adding that his prosecutors will decide whether charges should be filed.

-Davie police declined to comment Sunday, but released the lead detective's report.
+Davie police declined to comment, but released the lead detective's report.
 He wrote that without any video, he couldn't determine if either the shooter or the couple committed a crime.

 "Each party appeared justified in their actions based on the circumstances they perceived," the report concluded.